piotrlaczkowski/keras-data-processor/docs/contributing.md

 - [x] Once your MR is approved, solve all your unresolved conversation and pass all the CI check before you can merge it.

 - [x] All the Tests for your code should pass -> REMEMBER NO TESTS = NO MERGE 🚨

-- [x] Remember to squash your commits (or squash & merge) during the merge !

-  !!! warning
-  Always check if the last commit (the once that is going to be used for the merge) follows the convention and describes the work you did in the correct way.